jh-midi/portmidi-sml/README.md

 * you are ready for portmidi-sml
 # learn sml language
 * if you don't know sml language read the book https://www.cl.cam.ac.uk/~lp15/MLbook/
-* It is a gem for learning to programming you have also solutions for exercices.
+* Book with solutions of exercices.

 # installing portmidi-sml and compile virtual port
-* I provide already compiled portmidi dynamic library for facility, but if this don't work for you, you have to compile portmidi yourself and modify the function "getLibMidi()" in the file PortmidiFFI.sml
+* I provide already compiled portmidi dynamic library for facility, but if this don't work for you, you should compile portmidi yourself and modify the function "getLibMidi()" in the file PortmidiFFI.sml
 * download https://github.com/jh-midi/portmidi-sml/archive/refs/heads/main.zip
 * copy this file to your home directory
 * unzip the file : unzip main.zip